 We stayed at the Green Point Campground (Long Beach Unit).
 The campground is tucked on the ocean side of the park reserve and ensconced in old growth forest.
-The roads in the campground are narrow and although some of the sites would accommodate larger RVs, be sure to check out details on the Reservation site as the turning radius’ are not as spacious as one would like when touring with a large (35 foot plus) RV.
+The roads in the campground are narrow.
+Some of the sites will accommodate large RVs (35′ plus).
+Be sure to check out details on the Reservation site as the turning radius’ in the campground are not as big as one may be accustomed too.

 The campground has two beach access points – both are a bit of a hike down easy terrain.
 The campground also has a beautiful theatre (Green Point Theatre) on site, where they host a variety of interpretive programs throughout the peak summer.
 We enjoyed two programs – “Bears, Wolves & Cougars” – a film and talk about the three largest carnivores that reside in the park and how we can coexist with them.
 Our son took this talk extremely seriously.
 We will be sharing his thoughts on the talk and what he took away from it on our Kid’s Corner.
 The other was a shoreline walk where we learned so much about our ocean and the beaches on the west coast and some of the visible critters who live there (if you know how and where to look!